s-mick/RobotArmUsability/README.md

 * `gripperarm.py` is a small module interfacing the physical Poppy robot with IKPy features.
 It is imported by every script using the physical robot.
 * Run `ExpTargetOrder.py` to generate a target order based on a set of targets.
 Target positions and order will be saved as a `.npz` archive file.
 * Run `demoTrial.py` to illustrate the task to a subject
 * Run `GoalDriving.py` to conduct one experimental sequence.
 Raw force data, trajectories and metrics values will be saved as `.npz` archive files.
-This script only requires PsychoPy.
+Only this script requires PsychoPy.
 * Run `statExploit.py` to perform statistical analysis on the metrics values generated during the experimentals sequences
 * Run `trajPlot` to display cross sections of the endpoint trajectories performed during an experiment by one subject